Kamran-Afzali/Kamran-Afzali.github.io/_posts/NIMG.md

 ### Registration

-Another major topic is image registration of two images that contain parts that should overlap with each other, but do not.
-The key is to identify a way to quantify how aligned the two images are to each other.
+Another major topic is registration of two images that contain parts that should overlap with each other.
+The key is to identify a way to quantify how aligned the two images are to each other and how to imporove the alignment.
 To measure if two images are aligned it is necessary to create an alignment measure.
 These measures are often called cost functions.
 Depending on the sorts of images being aligned, there are numerous distinct cost function types.
 Similar to how regression lines are fitted to minimise departures from the observed data, one frequent cost function is known as minimising the sum of squared differences.
 The photos should be of the same type and have about equal signal intensities for this measurement to be effective.
-In order to reduce the disparity between a two-dimensional target image and a reference image, let's generate another interactive plot and identify the best X and Y translation parameters.

 #### Affine registration